Hillsong Music (label)

 Hillsong Music is Christian music produced by Hillsong Church in Sydney, Australia as well as offshoot churches, Hillsong London, and Hillsong Kyiv.
 Hillsong albums are released and distributed by Hillsong Music.
-The main groups are Hillsong Worship, Hillsong United, Hillsong Young & Free, and Hillsong Kids.

 History

 Hillsong Church's popularity in Christian praise and worship music stems from the inauguration of the Hillsong Conference in 1986 and the first publication of choruses written by Hills CLC members, especially Darlene Zschech.
 It is in this context that Hillsong Music was founded in 1991.
 Their first live worship CD The Power of Your Love was released in 1992.
 Since then, live praise and worship albums have been produced each year.
 Other music series include the Worship series, United, Youth Alive, Hillsong Kids and Instrumental series.
 They have also released two Christmas albums and several compilation albums.
 "What a Beautiful Name" won the 2018 Grammy Award for Best Contemporary Christian Music Performance/Song.

 Popularity

 Some Hillsong songs have distinct gospel influences.
 Hillsong Music titles regularly feature in the top 25 of most songs sung in all reporting countries recorded through the CCLI website.
 Christian Copyright Licensing International allows churches to use any listed music through a flat fee based on congregational size rather than buying access to individual songs, making recent music more affordable to churches all over the world.

 People Just Like Us was the first Christian album to achieve gold status in Australia as well as the first to go Platinum.
 To date, all Hillsong live worship albums have achieved Gold status in Australia.
 In 1996, Hillsong Music reached international prominence with the release of Shout to the Lord produced by Integrity Music.
 This was Integrity Music's first live worship album featuring a female worship leader – Darlene Zschech.

 The 2004 Hillsong live worship album For All You've Done, debuted at No. 1 on the Australian Record Industry Association album charts.
 There was some controversy about this outcome as almost all of the albums were sold at Hillsong's annual conference held in early July.
 The Australian Recording Industry Association (ARIA) has defended the outcome noting that the album sold more copies than any other record on sale in Australia that week.